anoma/nspec/docs/tutorial/engines/index.md

 and indeed, guarded actions are a mix of the two;
-the notion of action (together with local data) allows us to express properties in the temporal logic [ᴄᴛʟ*](https://en.wikipedia.org/wiki/CTL*), while guards emphasize that actions have clear pre-conditions, and we may also use [weakest-precondition calculus](https://en.wikipedia.org/wiki/Predicate_transformer_semantics), e.g., for deriving invariants.
+the notion of action (together with local data) allows us to express properties in the temporal logic [ᴄᴛʟ*](https://en.wikipedia.org/wiki/CTL*), while guards emphasise that actions have clear pre-conditions, and we may also use [weakest-precondition calculus](https://en.wikipedia.org/wiki/Predicate_transformer_semantics), e.g., for deriving invariants.